Charcoal-SE/userscripts/fire/README.md

-#FIRE!
+# 🔥 FIRE!

 This is still a "work in progress".
-As of this moment, the userscript does not send any feedback, so it's safe to click around a bit.
+As of this moment, the userscript does not send any flags, but _does_ sent MS feedback.

 # TODO:
-* ___Implement MS feedback___
+* ___Implement MS feedback error handling___
 * ___Implement SE flags___
 * ___Handle write token request errors___
   * Handle expired / invalid write tokens.
 * Keyboard shortcut to open last FIRE report
 * Site name is parsed from the post URL.
 This has to be done differently.
 * Disable / Highlight feedback buttons depending on (earlier) submitted feedback.